YeeshaDev/yeeshadev/ReadMe.md

 # 💫 About Me:
 🔭 A passionate frontend developer and Technical Writer who has a keen eye for details.
 I enjoy tackling complex problems and building innovative solutions that have a positive impact.
-With a strong background in [React], I strive to continuously learn and stay up-to-date with the latest advancements in the field.<br>👯  Always ready to collaborate for Dev Experiments<br>🌱 I’m currently learning NodeJs  <br>⚡ Fun fact: I enjoy writing so I am also a technical writer
+With a strong background in React & NextJS, I strive to continuously learn and stay up-to-date with the latest advancements in the field.<br>👯  Always ready to collaborate for Dev Experiments<br>🌱 I’m currently learning NodeJs  <br>⚡ Fun fact: I enjoy writing so I am also a technical writer

 ## 🌐 Socials: